green3g/can-arcgis/README.md

 Now you can copy the output `dist` folder and `index.html` to production.

-## Application Lifecycle and Extensions
+## Extensions

-The application lifecycle begins when the app is constructed using `new App()`.
-Each method is called in order and the cycle repeats every time the `app.configName` changes.
-This is to ensure the config is reloaded and the map and widgets are created correctly.

 Extensions are the core of this app.
 Extensions may be added or removed via the `app/extensions.js` config file.

 Extensions are simple modules that export an object with one or more of the following methods.
 All methods accept one parameter `viewModel` which is the application view model.
 From this object, `config` may be accessed in addition to any other property necessary.

+## Application Lifecycle

+The application lifecycle begins when the app is constructed using `new App()`.
+Each method is called in order and the cycle repeats every time the `app.configName` changes.
+This is to ensure the config is reloaded and the map and widgets are created correctly.

 ### `init`: